GraphMetrics/graphmetrics-js/README.md

 ### Client extractor

 - Client extractor fetches the client details from the context
-- Override the function to set custome name and version
+- Override the function to set a custom name and version
 - Default behaviour differs per integration:
     - `Apollo`: Uses the [Apollo client](https://www.apollographql.com/docs/studio/client-awareness/#using-apollo-server-and-apollo-client) default headers
-    - `Others`: No details are fetched.
+    - `Others`: No details are fetched

 Please let us know if you would like to see other clients supported by default